 Incidents of Domestic Violence and Child Custody, Hackensack Family Law Attorneys

-On the other hand, if a parent is proven to have committed acts of domestic violence, than family law courts have the authority to limit that parent’s visitation time with their children, or deny it entirely based upon the circumstances at hand.
+On the other hand, if a parent is proven to have committed acts of domestic violence, family law courts have the authority to limit that parent’s visitation time with their children or deny it entirely based upon the circumstances at hand.
 When making a child custody determination in cases where acts of domestic violence have occurred, a judge will consider the following factors when awarding child custody, or modifying a child custody agreement: